alextewpin/hatch-test/README.md

 For styling I usually use styled-components, however styled Material-UI components have some issues with typings, so I've opted for plain CSS.
 Also, it's way more performant that way.

-Table component does not use any Material-UI components due to massive ~5x performance drop from runtime style generation and theme context calls.
+Table component does not use any Material-UI components due to massive ~5x performance drop, probably from runtime style generation.

 React.StrictMode is not used due to issues with Material-UI.